hyphanet/scripts/README.md

 This should contain `NEWKEY=SSK@...,...,...` (bare SSK - no name or trailing slash.
 Surrounding the value with double quotes is optional.)
 * A published gpg keypair.
+* A copy of the `seedrefs` directory from another release manager.
+(If updating seednodes.fref)
 * Dependencies such as plugins either built or [downloaded](https://github.com/freenet/fred-staging/blob/next/src/freenet/pluginmanager/PluginManager.java#L1097), (static initialization block listing CHKs) likely into FreenetReleased.
 Repositories